antoniogarrote/clj-style/README.md

 Goals:

-- Support for different tools
+- Support for different libraries
-- Commong error format
+- Common error format
-- Correct interaction witht the shell
+- Correct interaction with the shell

 ## Usage

-Run all the checks
+Run all the checks:

 ```bash
 $ lein check
 ```

-Run a check for a particular library
+Run a check for a particular library:

 ```bash
 $ lein check kibit
 ```

-Fix errors automatically
+Fix errors automatically:

 ```bash
 $ lein fix
 ```

-Fix errors using a particular library
+Fix errors using a particular library:

 ```bash
 $ lein fix cljfmt
 ```